 It also is funded by generous support from UF as well as by program income — the recovery of some costs from investigators through charged services.

 Originally funded in 2009, the UF CTSI is on a five-year funding cycle.
-Its competitive RFA for renewed NIH CTSA funding is expected to be issued in January 2013 with a submission deadline of June 2013.
+A competitive RFA for the NIH’s next round of institutional CTSA funding is expected to be issued in 2014.

 Goals and Objectives